Travel

 me.
 This all changed with the arrival of digital photography.
 Digital photography was a revolution.
-But it made photography even more a way to document rather than an artistic expression.
+But it made photography more of a means to document rather than an artistic expression.
 And now the AI revolution makes photography as a way to document redundant.
 As I explained in a previous post, photography has a downside.
-Too many people see it as a tool to document.
+Too many people view it as merely a tool for documentation.
 They think, “I press a button and create a memory.”
-They don’t see it as a way to express yourself and share a message.
+They don’t see it as a means to express oneself and convey a message.
 And I’m not blaming anyone because this is how I approached photography when I started as well.
 My style evolved when I took the time to think about my practice.
 What was photography for me?
 Returning to university for an MA in fine art photography opened up a new way of thinking about photography.
-No need to feel snobbish when we talk about photography as art.
+There’s no need to feel snobbish when discussing photography as art.
 I agree that some of the contemporary photography I don’t get at all.
 But, I love Erwin Olaf’s portrait work.

 I took hundreds of courses to learn about light, but nothing beats practice.
 I get that you can’t ask a model to stand in front of your light for hours, so why not start with a mannequin?
 That way, you can move around the face.
 See the different options depending on where you are placing the light.
 I’m sharing how I learned about lighting for portraits.